Students are instrumental in planning the voluntary weekly chapel worship services.

 Chapel services are held each Thursday at 11 a.m. in Yoder Recital Hall.
 While chapel attendance is not required, it is a privilege and a blessing to be able to worship together as a campus community.
 Our chapel services are planned by a team of students, faculty and staff, who involve a variety of people in carrying out the service including guest speakers and musical groups.

 Students make up the worship band that leads music at chapel services and other worship events.
-The band is led by a local worship pastor and practices are held on Wednesday night.
+The band is led by students and practices are held on Wednesday night.
 If you would like to sing or play in the worship band at chapel, please let us know by filling out the interest form below.

 Students are also encouraged to get involved with a local church of their choice.
-A list of area churches is available through the campus ministries office or your hall chaplain.
+A list of area churches is available through the campus ministries office or your ministry assistant.

 Chapel and worship interest and involvement form